 If this is where you are today, I understand what you’re dealing with.
 I know the pain and confusion that is trying to consume you.
 You don’t want to be in this situation, but you are.
 So you’re searching.
 You need some answers.
 And you need some guidance.

 Hopefully, I can give you some answers and guidance you’re searching for.
-This won’t be the answers for every unique situation.
+This won’t be the answer for every unique situation.
 But, it will give you some basic guidelines for navigating this horrible place you have found yourself in.

 When to hold on and when to let go